shinn1726/Shopify/clustering-customer data/readme.md

 Data Summary

-Total number of records – 541909
+Total number of records – 541909<br />
-Number of distinct products - 3940
+Number of distinct products - 3940<br />
-Number of distinct customers – 4373
+Number of distinct customers – 4373<br />
-Number of distinct countries – 38
+Number of distinct countries – 38<br />

 Please refer to 'dataset.csv' for more details.
-(The data set is after cleanedd and secelcted from MySQL database using SQL query)
+(The data set is after cleanedd and secelcted from MySQL database using SQL query)<br /><br />
-Selected features
+Selected features<br />
 ![Test Image 1](images/customer_selected features.PNG)

 # Data Cleaning and Outlier Removal

-After analysing customer data, I removed NULL value using SQL queries.
+After analysing customer data, I removed NULL value using SQL queries.<br />
-Now, I plotted the data distribution for every feature (using ggpair), to visualise the outliers in them (if any):
+Now, I plotted the data distribution for every feature (using ggpair), to visualise the outliers in them (if any):<br />

 ![Test Image 1](images/outlier_remove.PNG)